0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

 comments: false
 ---

-This challenge required me to construct a sequence of instructions that produces a target output.
+This challenge requires a sequence of instructions that produces a target output.

 ---

-# Initial Analysis
+## Initial Analysis
-This is an ELF binary coded in C++, the main function contains a loop that, once it exits, prints the flag.
+This is an x86-64 ELF coded in C++.
+The main function contains a loop that prints the flag once the loop is broken.
 ```c
   {
       char i;